issalig/cpc/doc/cpcz80adventures.md

 ```

 Ok, we saved the file, switch off the computer, but next day we want to load it.
-First, we need reserve memory and as we will be using the program at &1200, the last BASIC memory will be one bye less, i.e. &11FF.
+First, we need reserve memory and as we will be using the program at &1200, the last BASIC memory will be one byte less, i.e. &11FF.
 Then we LOAD an CALL.

 ```basic
 MEMORY &11FF